Essential Travel Tips for a Winter Road Trip in Canada

 Cooler

-Of course, always carry some dried food (granola bars, nuts) that will still be edible if they happen to freeze and defrost a few times.
+Of course, always carry some dried food (granola bars, nuts) that will still be edible even if they happen to freeze and defrost a few times.

-And remember….
+And remember…

 To still have fun!
 Winter road trips in Canada are more challenging, however, it can be an enjoyable experience.

-For one thing, everything looks somehow even more beautiful under cover of snow.
+Everything looks somehow even more beautiful under cover of snow.
 Canada is truly a winter wonderland in every sense.

 The Complete Guide to Travelling Canada in Winter